coolsamson7/aspyx/docs/index/introduction.md

 Especially the AOP integration definitely makes sense, as

 - aspects on their own also usually require a context, which in a DI world is simply injected,
-- and also should cover only certain objects and not act globally.
+- and also should cover only objects of the owning container and _not_ act globally.
--

 # Overview

-Aspyx is a lightweight Python library that provides both Dependency Injection (DI) and Aspect-Oriented Programming (AOP) support.
+Aspyx is a lightweight Python library - just about 2t loc - that provides both Dependency Injection (DI) and Aspect-Oriented Programming (AOP) support.

-The following DI features are supported:
+The following features are supported:

 - constructor and setter injection
 - injection of configuration variables